NC resolves disputes about active membership

 Former general secretary Krishna Prasad Sitaula and central members Minendra Rijal and Ramesh Lekhak were handed over the responsibility to resolve the disputes by August 19.

-They have resolved the disputes Saturday evening and will hand over the report to NC President Sher Bahadur Deuba on Sunday.
-"The disputes have been resolved.
-We will hand over the report at about five in the evening," Lekhak told Setopati.

-NC has disputes about active membership in 100 wards of six districts including Bara and Saptari.
-Lekhak claimed that the problems will no longer be seen now that the disputes have been resolved at the level of leaders.
+The number of active members in NC has now reached over 900,000.
+It was 852,000 when the committee formed under Lekhak for investigation of disputes about active membership submitted the report on July 27.

-The party had earlier formed a committee under Lekhak for investigation of disputes about active membership.
-The committee had investigated around 5,000 complaints working for around 40 days and resolved around 96 percent of those disputes and handed over the report on July 27 stating that the remaining disputes should be resolved by the top leadership.
+The committee had investigated around 5,000 complaints working for around 40 days and resolved around 96 percent of those disputes and handed over the report stating that the remaining disputes should be resolved by the top leadership.

-The party's general convention could not be held from September 1 as scheduled due to the unresolved disputes and has been postponed to November.
+The disputes about active membership in 100 wards of six districts including Bara and Saptari were not resolved then while the contact offices abroad had also not sent the details.

 The 14th general convention scheduled to be held from September 1-4 will now be held from November 25-29.
 The ward level election, that was scheduled to be held on July 27, will now be held on September 3.